 Firstly, before you tackle stains, you’ll want to make sure that the container has been washed thoroughly, and rinsed with hot water.
 If the container still has a lot of grease or oil in it, then before washing, use a paper towel to remove the grease.
 Once you’ve done that, it can be washed in the sink with hot water and dishwashing liquid, or placed on the top rack of the dishwasher.
+Make sure you know how to clean your kitchen sink so that it doesn’t transfer unwanted bacteria to your containers.
 You’ll want to dry your plastic container with a tea towel, or on the low heat cycle on your dishwasher.

 2. Does Your Container Have Scratches?